 Sarah was invited to read her poetry at the Library of Congress’s Poetry at Noon March 2011 Event, “Reversals of Fortune.”
 She is the winner of Boston Review‘s 2012 Poetry Contest, a 2013 AWP Intro Journals Award, the 2013 August Derleth Prize from the University of Wisconsin-Madison, and the 2013 Pablo Neruda Prize from Nimrod.
 She was also recently named one of Narrative‘s “30 Below 30: New and Emerging Authors” picks for 2014.
 Her manuscript God Factory, a diptych of two longer poems that both investigate the idea that classic cinema created a pantheon of icons for everyday worship, was a finalist for the 2012 Milkweed Editions Lindquist & Vennum Prize in Poetry.

 Sarah’s MFA thesis collection, Tomorrowland, is currently under consideration at first book contests, and she has also finished a first draft of a book of poems about fakes and forgeries called Impostress.
-She is currently conducting research for a new book about the Romanov daughters, Slavic folklore, and the Russian Revolution, tentatively titled The Winter Palace, and revising an old manuscript that takes a hybrid-genre approach to retelling 62 different creation myths, 62 Short Films on Creation.
+She is currently writing a new manuscript about the Romanov daughters, Slavic folklore, and the Russian Revolution titled The Winter Palace.

-Sarah currently works as a freelance writer and editor, and in her spare time she enjoys gourmet cooking and baking, playing the harp, Civil War trivia, roller coasters, and calligraphy.
+Sarah currently works as the marketing and communications director at New Dominion Bookshop, and in her spare time she enjoys gourmet cooking and baking, historical trivia, the Criterion Collection, and traveling to America’s National Parks.